sourcegraph/handbook/content/marketing/education/process.md

 ## Sprint board

 The active sprint board consists of the following columns.
 Tickets should consist of concrete deliverables.
 Each individual ticket is almost always going to result in a pull request on the Sourcegraph Learn repository.
+This process is the same for both code and content.

 | Column title    | Explanation                                                                                                                          |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------ |